CLU-MSCP/bedics/index.md

 *****

-# Resources
+# Professional Development Resources

-Below area list of resources for your own professional developmment.
-Believe it or not, there is a lively and active community of researchers that share their thoughts and advice on research, statistics, and the use of R.  You are encouraged to engage this community for both knowledge and inspiration.
+Below are a list of resources for your own professional developmment.
+There is a lively and active community of researchers on various social media platforms that share their thoughts and advice on research, statistics, and R.  You are encouraged to engage this community for both knowledge and inspiration.

 ## Professional Organizations and Conferences